n-laoutaris/airline-sentiment-analysis-ml/README.md

 # Airline Tweet Sentiment Analysis

 This project analyzes public sentiment toward US airlines using a variety of machine learning models.
-It was developed as a team submission for the Machine Learning course in the MSc in Data Science program at International Hellenic University.

 ## Overview